 Automatic payment systems are convenient, but convenience always has a cost.
-It is important to audit your automatic payments regularly or you may get an unhappy surprise.
+It is essential to audit your automatic payments regularly, or you may get an unhappy surprise.

 I noticed a charge on my PayPal account.
-An email arrived confirming the payment had been made.
-I investigated, and saw it was for a service I no longer used.
-This concerned me, as I don’t like squandering my income.
+An email arrived confirming I had made the payment.
+I investigated and saw it was for a service I no longer used.
+The email concerned me, as I don’t particularly appreciate squandering my income.

 PayPal allows you to set up automatic payments to various services.
-This is very convenient, but it also offers an ability to Manage Automatic Payments.
+This capability is very convenient, but it also offers the ability to Manage Automatic Payments.
 You can find it in the Menu for Payments.

 Perils of Automatic Payments?

 If you do not cancel these payments, companies can take your Paypal payment without notice.
-You gave permission to them already.
-It is possible to recuperate if a payment is taken (via PayPal’s resolution process), but your money may not come back.
+You permitted them already.
+It is possible to recuperate if payment is taken (via PayPal’s resolution process), but your money may not come back.

-Are there companies that snap up demised companies assets, and PayPal accounts?
-Do these companies maybe try to take money when they shouldn’t?
+Are there companies that snap up demised companies’ assets and PayPal accounts?
+Do these companies maybe try to withdraw money when they shouldn’t?
 I hope not, but I would not be surprised.